commercialhaskell/stack/doc/README.md

 * Benchmarking your project.
 * Using GHC interactively.

+Stack is used at the command line.
+You will need terminal software for your system (which will likely come with its operating system) and a program to edit code files.
+There are a number of freely-available and popular code editors that have Haskell extensions.

 ## How to install Stack

 Stack can be installed on most Unix-like operating systems (including macOS) and